saudiatepace/node-challenge/README.md

 ## Ouput in Postman

-The out in postman will be displayed in JSON format.
+The output in postman will be displayed in JSON format.

 Example Ouput: